Nafihahmd/BeOurGuest/README.md

 #### Wedding Invitation Template
 (Creating a website to share wedding details and venue information with guests, and to serve as a lasting memory of the special day.)

-Using [ZeroFour](https://html5up.net/zerofour) template from html5up.
+N.B: Using [ZeroFour](https://html5up.net/zerofour) template from html5up.